-The 14th Annual CVRC Fall Conference is being held October 27th, 2013 at Ruth Chris Steak House in Reisterstowon, MD.
-This event is provided cost free, and provides 6-7 hours of Maryland-approved CE and includes lunch, is sponsored by CVRC, IDEXX, Proctor & Gamble, IAMS and Nutramax.
+The 16th Annual CVRC Fall Conference is being held November 2th, 2014 at Ruth's Chris Steakhouse in Pikesville, MD.
+This event is provided cost free, and provides 6-7 hours of Maryland-approved CE and includes lunch, is sponsored by CVRC, Antech, IAMS and Nutramax.

 Laparoscopy at CVRC!

 Diagnostic Endoscopy, Endoscopic Interventional Procedures & Urethral Collagen Injections

 Advanced Imaging for your pet - MRI or CT?